Rerouter

 parking.timeto.weight 0 The assumed travel time to the parking area no

-parking.distancefrom.weight 0 The road distance from the parking area to the vehicles destination no
+parking.distancefrom.weight 0 The road distance from the parking area to the vehicle destination no

 parking.timefrom.weight 0 The assumed travel time from the parking area to the vehicle destination no